TonyHuynh-lab/AustinProject/README.md

 This script focuses on building, training, and evaluating two machine-learning models-Random Forest and XGBoost.
 The models are trained on data preprocessed from *preprocessing.py* and use an 80-20 data split for the training and test set, respectively.
 The performance of these models is evaluated by metrics such as mean absolute error and root mean squared error.
-After performing hyperparameter optimization on both models, it was clear that XGBoost would be the desired learning model for this experiment. </br>
+After performing hyperparameter optimization on both models with randomly sampled combinations, it was clear that XGBoost would be the desired learning model for this experiment. </br>
 * Random Forest (Tuned) - MAE: 18.45, RMSE: 33.88 </br>
 * XGBoost (Tuned) - MAE: 16.29, RMSE: 28.81 </br>
+The following diagram represents the prediction of the number of bike trips by the XGBoost model with respect to the actual number of bike trips from station_usage. <br>